yangjiandong/django-utils/doc/django-utils/queue.rst

     periodic tasks feel free to turn this off.
 Also, if you plan on running multiple consumers, only one should be enqueueing periodic tasks.

+"-l" or "--logfile"
+    specifies where to store logfile

 Example assuming you use virtualenv
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^